rakibsarowar/vue-note/README.md

 ## 1. v-bind Directive:
 v-bind is used to dynamically bind one or more attributes or a component prop to an expression.
+Or, in Vue.js, v-bind is a directive used to bind data or expressions to an HTML attribute.
+It allows you to dynamically update the value of an attribute based on the underlying data or computed properties in your Vue component.

 Example: